tim-koprivnik-ad/tim-koprivnik-ad/README.md

 ### “Soft” skills

-- Fluent in English with advanced proficiency in written and verbal communication
+- Fluency in English
-- Consistently reliable, dedicated, and self-motivated, with a track record to prove it
+- Consistent reliability, dedication, and self-motivation
-- Inherent curiosity (about emerging technologies) and a constant desire to learn and adapt
+- Inherent curiosity with a constant desire to learn and improve
-- Methodical and organized in approach, accompanied by an unyielding desire for personal and professional growth
+- Methodical and organized in approach to work, with a strong attention to detail
 - Possessing an open-minded and fair attitude, underscored by a commitment to kindness in interpersonal interactions
-- Natural ability to understand and relate to diverse human behavior
+- Natural ability to understand and relate to diverse human behavior and perspectives